gastongouron/gastongouron.github.io/reflection.md

 #### What did you learn about CSS positioning?
 I learnt that positionning can be made few different ways depending on what you need:
 ```
+/** The static positioning value is the "default" value for every HTML element. **/
 position: static;

-The static positioning value is the "default" value for every HTML element.
+/** This value is very similar to position:static, with one vital difference: While a rendered element does get the width and height of the element, it doesn’t have to occupy the space designated for it. **/
 position: relative;

 position: absolute;
 position: fixed;
 position: inherit;